Comparisons

 Is Slyce a real alternative to Acorns or just marketing?

 We're a competitor — pre-launch, currently building toward general release.
 The product is fully designed and the waitlist is active.
 We won't pretend Slyce has the operational track record Acorns built over a decade.
-What we do offer that Acorns doesn't: zero subscription, brand-specific fractional ownership instead of diversified ETFs, and Trump Account routing for parents in the eligibility window.
+What we do offer that Acorns doesn't: you own the actual brands you shop at instead of a diversified fund, a flat $9.99/month price with no tiers, and a clean, modern app.
+We're not the cheapest.
 Whether that fits your needs is the actual question — we tell people to pick Acorns when Acorns fits.

 Other comparisons